 About the Race

-Corona virus update CLICK HERE AND READ FIRST
+Corona virus update for 2020 event.
+Similar rules will apply if it's still an issue in 2021 CLICK HERE AND READ FIRST

-GET ON THE WAITLIST!, we enabled the waitlist style registration so you can sign up and you wont be charged until we have room for you! get on the list!
+We enabled the waitlist style registration so you can sign up and you won't be charged until we have permits confirmed and know the size of the crowd we will be allowed! get on the list!

 Sweatshirt size not guaranteed if registering after August 1.